jyuu/bayes-for-greg/README.md

 # bayes-for-greg

-15-minute lesson to accompany tidyverse exam
+15-minute lesson on the Bayes theorem to accompany tidyverse exam.

 # Concept map